Danie10/gadgeteerza-homeassistant/README.md

 * Get Ambient weather card to show rain in mm instead of inches
 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
 * Integration with Texecom burglar alarm system if possible
-* Fix Our Groceries lists not displaying
+* Our Groceries shopping lists are showing and working now, but filtering on specific lists seems broken upstream

 ## Credits
 Some resources I learnt a lot from include: